 Game drive in Chobe National park +-BWP295

 We travel across the Zimbabwean border to Victoria Falls – without doubt one of the greatest and most spectacular sights in Africa.
-Days are spent at leisure to browse the local markets, to experience the many optional activities on offer in the adrenalin capital of Africa including white water rafting, bungi jumping, microlighting/ airplane or helicopter flights over the Falls and to visit the Falls (own expense).
-Overnight on the banks of the Zambezi river at Sprayview Hotel (or similar accommodation).
-(Accommodated – B. Dinners own account)
+The afternoon and following morning is spent at leisure to browse the local markets, to experience the many optional activities on offer in the adrenalin capital of Africa including white water rafting, bungi jumping, microlighting/ airplane or helicopter flights over the Falls, and to visit the Falls (own expense).
+Overnight Cresta Sprayview hotel (or similar accommodation).

 Sunset Cruise +-USD45pp + park fees

-Ra-ikane luxury Sunset Cruise USD75pp + park fees
+Ra-ikane luxury Sunset Cruise USD85pp + park fees

 12-13 min helicopter flight +-USD150 pp + park fee